pakal/rsfile/doc/native_io_concepts.rst

-Overview of file I/O notions and gotchas
+Overview of File I/O Concepts and Gotchas
 ==========================================